 the city end of Sankt Annæ Plads in November 2015 with new surface drains (below) being installed between the pavement and the road and between the road and the central area

-May 2016 and an early opportunity for people to start using the newly-planted centre space ... the sunken area is to take flood water from rain storms and prevent it from flowing back along Bredgade and into the basements of properties there
+May 2016 and an early opportunity for people to start using the newly-planted centre space ... the sunken area holds flood water from rain storms to prevent it from flowing back along Bredgade and into the basements of properties there